Baby Proofing: How To Help Protect Your Curious Child

 Other things to consider when assembling your child’s highchair include:

 As your little one begins to crawl or take their first steps, they may become more inquisitive with what’s around the home.
-Wall sockets and electrical appliances are an important area you should cover during your child proofing sweep.
+Wall sockets and electrical appliances are important areas to cover during your baby proofing sweep.

 Ensure other household items like toasters, hairdryers and kettles are unplugged when not in use and out of reach from prying hands.